Loyola University > School of Law > Academics > Experiential Learning

 Loyola is committed to developing the skills and judgment you need to enter practice.
 We ensure you'll gain hands-on experience while in school.
 You'll complete at least six credit hours through an externship program, comprehensive simulation courses, clinics, or practica.
 Through these programs, you'll get to serve clients in a real practice setting before graduation.

 Beyond these experiences, you will be going to law school in one of the largest, most sophisticated legal markets in the country, offering a rich array of clerkship, summer, and part-time employment opportunities.
-And you'll learn to apply substantive law to real-life situations.
-In short, you'll have a solid advantage when seeking full-time employment.
+At your option, you will also have the opportunity to be exposed to legal markets across the country through our remote Externship opportunities.
+You'll learn to apply substantive law to real-life situations.
+In short, you'll have a solid advantage when seeking full-time employment

 Experiential Learning Electives